kurt-krueckeberg/understanding-dom/readme.md

 one `Element` node, which in turn contains zero or more child nodes, which in turn contain zero or more child nodes.
 Some tree nodes are always leave nodes that never can have children.

-Using the DOM interfaces the node tree can be quered, traversed and its parent-child aggregation relationships altered.
+Using the DOM interfaces node contents can be altered, the node tree traversed,  elements queried for location or existence, the parent-child aggregation relationships between nodes altered (with nodes being added, deleted or inserted).

 ## DOM Interfaces